jonathantsang/jonathantsang.github.io2/blog/general/17/general17.md

 This album is also a good recommendation since I dont't think these songs are going to have the same pop appeal and catchy single frenzy seen in previous Taylor Swift album songs. (with maybe the exception of "exile") I still really enjoyed the album in a different way from "Future Nostalgia" but liked what it provided.

 "folklore" and "evermore" are sister albums from Taylor that were both released in 2020.
-They both brough similar songs, genres and stories in a lot of the songs.
+They both brought similar songs, genres and stories in a lot of the songs.
 Taylor said evermore is described as "fall and winter" seasons while folklore is said to be "spring and summer".
 I found folklore to be more complete of an album and the better of the two.

 **Score:** 7.5/10